RocketSoftware/uniface-ux/src/ux/framework/README.md

   Defines the widget base class and is shared by all widgets.
 It implements all UX Interface life cycle methods and acts as the clue between Uniface and the workers.

 - [**`workers`**](./workers/)
-  Contains individual JavaScript files, each defining a specific Worker class used for handling widget behaviors and attributes - such as Element, SlottedElement, SlottedError and SlottedSubWidget
+  Each worker (Element, SlottedElement, SlottedError and SlottedSubWidget, etc.) has its own subfolder within the workers directory, containing a JavaScript file with a specific Worker class that manages specific widget behaviors and attributes.

 ## UX Interface to Workers mapping